- Home

 Bananas

-Bananas are a fantastic option for a quick snack that’ll provide you with a sustained source of energy.
-They’re a natural source of sugar and are rich in fibre (which helps to slow down the digestion of sugar and provide a steadier supply of energy).
+Bananas are a fantastic, quick snack that’ll provide sustained energy.
+They’re a natural source of sugar and are rich in fibre (which helps slow the digestion of sugar and provides a steadier supply of energy).
 Bananas also contain generous amounts of vitamin B6, which our bodies use to create energy.

 Hummus, veg sticks, and whole grain crackers

-Made mostly from chickpeas, hummus is rich in soluble fibre, healthy fats, and protein – and has a low glycemic index.
-This means that the body digests and absorbs it slowly.
+Made mostly from chickpeas, hummus is rich in soluble fibre, healthy fats, and protein.
+Plus, it has a low glycemic index, meaning the body digests and absorbs it slowly.

 This study found that white bread releases four times more sugar into the bloodstream after a meal than hummus, despite containing the same amount of carbohydrates.

-You can enjoy a side of carrots, peppers, cucumber sticks, or whole grain crackers alongside your hummus.
+You can enjoy hummus with a side of carrots, peppers, cucumber sticks, or whole-grain crackers.

 Green tea

-Anything high in sugar or refined carbohydrates like chocolate, sweets, pastries, and white bread are best to avoid as an afternoon snack.
+Anything high in sugar or refined carbohydrates (like chocolate, sweets, pastries, and white bread) is best to avoid as an afternoon snack.
 While these might provide a good short-term fix, sudden energy drops won’t be far behind.

-It’s also worth taking note of snacks like granola bars.
+It’s also worth considering snacks like granola bars.
 While made with healthy ingredients like honey, oats, and fruit, these products often contain lots of added sugar.

 Dinner foods to help you relax before bed

 At dinner time, most of us are looking forward to a hearty meal that’ll help us wind down after a busy day.
-And the good news is that some foods contain vitamins and nutrients that have been proven to help you relax.
+And the good news is that some foods contain vitamins and nutrients proven to help you relax.

 Below are some of the best dinner options to consider…